-Welcome to the Powerlifting Explanatory Guide for the Rio 2016 Paralympic Games.
-On behalf of Rio 2016, I am pleased to present this document, the content of which has been produced in close collaboration with IPC Powerlifting and IPC Sport.
+Welcome to the Football 5-a-side Explanatory Guide for the Rio 2016 Paralympic Games.
+On behalf of Rio 2016, I am pleased to present this document, the content of which has been produced in close collaboration with the International Blind Sports Federation and IPC Sport.